fabiansum/fabiansum/README.md

 Data Professional / Python Developer - MSc in Petroleum Engineering
 --------------------------------------------

 Hello!
 I'm a data professional with a background in petroleum engineering, currently based in Perth, Australia.
-I have a strong foundation in Geoscience, Data Science & Engineering, and Machine Learning, and I’m passionate about solving complex problems with data-driven insights.
+I have a strong foundation in Geoscience, Data Science & Engineering, and Machine Learning.

 🎓 Education: MSc in Petroleum Engineering

-🔍 Interests: Geoscience, Machine Learning, Data Science, Data Engineering, Software Development 🌍 Location: Perth, Australia
+🔍 Interests: Geoscience, AI/ML, Data Science, Software Development, Data Engineering

+🌍 Location: Perth, Australia